 Monitors labor and delivers babies of high-risk moms.

-As maternal-fetal medicine specialists, we play many roles: diagnostician, teacher, counselor, consultant and primary care provider.
+As MFM specialists, we play many roles: diagnostician, teacher, counselor, consultant and primary care provider.
 Our goal is to help each family understand their baby's diagnosis and treatment options, then develop a plan of care with the family's participation and input.

 Collaborate across the continuum

-Maternal Fetal Medicine care requires coordination among genetic counselors, nurse practitioners and sonographers to ensure a state-of-the-art approach.
+MFM care requires coordination among genetic counselors, nurse practitioners and sonographers to ensure the best patient outcomes.